 Caregivers Support Group

 We are dedicated to educating and empowering caregivers whose work is vital for the welfare of a chronically ill and/or disabled family member.
+To learn more about the Caregivers Support Group, please read their brochure.

 When a First Church member is mentioned on the church Prayer List, a team member sends them a note expressing care and support.